IGME-RIT/math-matrix-introduction/README.md

-# Introduction to matrices

-This tutorial explains the basics of matrices.
-By the end of this tutorial you should know the following:

-1. What is a matrix?
-2. How is a matrix represented?
-3. How can we add, subtract, and multiply matrices?
+# Matrices and Vectors

+This tutorial explains how vectors and matrices interact.

 # Setup